 - Those in the lowest fifth in terms of socioeconomic status (SES) had the “highest rate of lottery gambling (61%) and the highest mean level of days gambled in the past year (26.1 days).”
 Moreover, there were “very few observed differences in lottery gambling for those in the three upper SES groups — 42–43% gambled on the lottery and the three upper groups averaged about 10 days of gambling on the lottery in the past year.”

 - The data show that “blacks have lower rates of gambling on the lottery than whites, but blacks have a higher average number of days gambled on the lottery than whites.
 However, in the analysis containing all of the sociodemographic variables, including socioeconomic status and neighborhood disadvantage, black and Hispanic groups are not significantly different from the white reference group in number of days gambled on the lottery.”

 - The tendency to play the lottery in a given year increases for people in their twenties and thirties — the proportion hovers around 70% in those age groups.
 It dips slightly to about two-thirds for people in their forties, fifties and sixties; and then declines to 45% for people 70 and older.

-- Men play more frequently than women do — every 18.7 days among males, versus 11.3 among females, on average over the past year.
+- Men play more frequently than women do — 18.7 days over the past year for men, versus 11.3 for females.

 The study concludes that “increased levels of lottery play are linked with certain subgroups in the U.S. population — males, blacks, Native Americans, and those who live in disadvantaged neighborhoods.”